philip-L/disasterResponseNLP/README.md

 # Disaster Response Pipeline Project

-Udacity datascience project 2: A webapp to classify messages using a ML (machine learning) model trained on multi-labelled data, with NLP (natural language processing) techniques.
+Udacity datascience project 2: A webapp to classify messages using a simple ML (machine learning) model trained on multi-labelled data, with simple NLP (natural language processing) techniques.

+Message classification has many applications.
+In the event of a disaster, triaging and classifying messages is helpful for organizations and individuals.

 ### Instructions:
 1. Download python (this project uses version 3.7.4) and this repository